 Dedicating time to leadership

-The Siegfried Group, LLP has spent the last 30 years committed to helping people become better leaders — both in their professional and their personal lives.
+The Siegfried Group, LLP, a leadership advisory and CPA firm, has spent the last 30 years committed to helping people become better leaders — both in their professional and their personal lives.
 In the last few years, The Siegfried Group expanded this reach to help young people develop the leadership qualities they need to have a successful future.
 Rob Siegfried, the CEO and Founder of The Siegfried Group, calls this innovative initiative Siegfried Youth Leadership Program.